Cyzer7007/dokdo-clone/README.md

 This is a clone of [wonderlandpark/dokdo](https://github.com/wonderlandpark/dokdo)

 Dokdo.
-Easy Discord bot debuging tool.
+Easy Discord bot debugging tool.

-It's debugging tool for `discord.js` projects.
+It's a debugging tool for `discord.js` projects.

 ## Preview